 The fashion in which we interpret this directive and the model we have adopted to put those ideals into action makes us somewhat unique among Leagues in this nation.

-When our League identifies issues of vital public concern but not well understood and in need of discussion, we seek out the most credible experts we can find from as broad an array of perspectives as possible to present and discuss.
-This year, both issue forums we sponsored were adopted as models and emulated by other Leagues across the state.
+When our League identifies issues of vital public concern but we believe it is not well understood and in need of discussion, we seek out the most credible experts we can find from as broad an array of perspectives as possible to present and discuss. this year, both issue forums we sponsored were adopted as models and emulated by other Leagues across the state.

-We are convinced that it is the inclusive nature of our approach that is enabling us to buck the national trend and grow steadily for the past five years.
-It infuses a sense of relevance and an excitement to the activities of our group.
-It certainly makes it fun.
+We are convinced that it is the inclusive nature of our approach that is enabling us to buck the national trends and grow steadily for the past five years.
+It infuses a sense of relevance and an excitement to the activities of the group.
+It certainly makes it fun and rewarding.

-It is the diversity of views, and perspectives and the stew made possible by contributions from a wide range of members that has created the relevant, exciting and vital organization that this little League of Women Voters – Rye, Rye Brook & Port Chester has become.
+It is the diversity of views, perspectives and the stew made possible by contributions from a wide range of members that has created the relevant, exciting and vital organization that this little League of Women Voters--Rye, Rye Brook & Port Chester has become.